socomsystems/documentation/admin_manual/installation/source_installation.rst

 In case you prefer installing from the source tarball, you can setup Nextcloud from scratch using a classic LAMP stack (Linux, Apache, MySQL/MariaDB, PHP).
-This document provides a complete walk-through for installing Nextcloud on Ubuntu 18.04 LTS Server with Apache and MariaDB, using `the Nextcloud .tar archive <https://nextcloud.com/install/>`_.
+This document provides a complete walk-through for installing cyfrSpaces on Ubuntu 18.04 LTS Server with Apache and MariaDB, using `the cyfrSpaces .tar archive <https://cyfr.space/install/>`_.
 This method is recommended to install Nextcloud.

 .. note:: Admins of SELinux-enabled distributions such as CentOS, Fedora, and Red Hat Enterprise Linux may need to set new rules to enable installing Nextcloud.
 See :ref:`selinux_tips_label` for a suggested configuration.

-If you prefer a more automated installation of Nextcloud and there are no packages for your Linux distribution, you have the option to install the community `Snap Packages <http://snapcraft.io/docs/core/install/>`_.
-See :ref:`snaps_label` You can also use the `Nextcloud VM scripts <https://github.com/nextcloud/vm/>`_ to install directly on a clean Ubuntu Server.
+If you prefer a more automated installation of cyfrSpaces and there are no packages for your Linux distribution, you have the option to install the community `Snap Packages <http://snapcraft.io/docs/core/install/>`_.
+See :ref:`snaps_label` You can also use the `cyfrSpaces VM scripts <https://github.com/nextcloud/vm/>`_ to install directly on a clean Ubuntu Server.
 It will setup everything for you and include scripts for automated installation of apps like; Collabora, OnlyOffice, Talk and so on.
-Please note that those two options are not officially supported by Nextcloud GmbH.
+Please note that those two options are not officially supported by cyfrSpaces GmbH.

 This installation guide is giving a general overview of required dependencies and their configuration.
 For a distribution specific setup guide have a look at the :doc:`./example_ubuntu` and :doc:`./example_centos`.